jeremylt/personal_website/source/index.rst

 `LFAToolkit.jl <https://www.github.com/jeremylt/LFAToolkit.jl>`_
 ----------------------------------------------------------------

+Local Fourier Analysis is a tool commonly used in the analysis of multigrid and multilevel algorithms for solving partial differential equations via finite element or finite difference methods.
+This analysis can be used to predict convergence rates and optimize parameters in multilevel methods and preconditioners.
-Local Fourier Analysis of preconditioners for arbitrary, user provided weak forms of PDEs
+This package provides a toolkit for analyzing the performance of preconditioners for arbitrary, user provided weak forms of partial differential equations.

 .. figure:: img/LFAToolkit.png